+Cash Advance is a service provided by your credit card issuer that allows you to withdraw cash off your available credit card balance via an ATM or bank.
 Out of your total credit limit, banks assign a certain cash limit on your credit card.
-This usually ranges from 20 to 30 percent of your total limit and can be withdrawn from any ATM using your card.
+This usually ranges from 20-30% of your total limit.

-It may be the most convenient way of getting some cash at your disposal but it is also the most expensive one.
-The reasons are mentioned below-
+It may look like the most convenient way of getting some cash at your disposal but it is also the most expensive one.
+Some of the reasons associated with it are mentioned below-

 Cash advance on credit card attracts an additional fee.
 Some banks charge a flat amount while others charge it as a percentage of the amount withdrawn.
-Most of the banks charge a flat fee or a percentage of the amount, whichever is higher.
-The table given below shows the cash advance fee charged on some leading credit cards-
+Majority of the banks charge a flat fee or a percentage of the amount, whichever is higher.
+The table given below shows the cash advance fee charged on some popular credit cards-

 |Credit Cards||Cash Advance Fee|